shresthasubham/Firantey-HKW22/README.md

 # Firantey-HKW22
-MVP project demo completed of Hack A Week 2022!
+frontend MVP project demo completed of Hack A Week 2022!